 The course covers preventing disease, prolonging life and promoting health through the organised efforts of society; students study how different scientific disciplines can be used to structure enquiry and develop the knowledge base for: research and professional practice in epidemiology; public health and social science; ethics and health; students choose to specialise in a number of areas of interest including: public health; epidemiology; medical sociology; health policy and health technology assessment.

-Courses include: Introduction to epidemiology; introduction to qualitative research; introduction to systematic reviews; introduction to statistics and critical appraisal; elective courses; advanced protocol development; advanced research ethics; clinical trials; communicable disease control and environmental health; epidemiology for public health; extended epidemiology; further statistical modelling; genetic epidemiology; health promotion; introduction to research ethics; public health research: international issues; resource allocation and health economics; sociology of health and illness; statistical modelling; statistics and analysis.
+Courses include: introduction to epidemiology; introduction to qualitative research; introduction to systematic reviews; introduction to statistics; introduction to research ethics.
+Optional modules include: advanced protocol development; clinical trials; communicable disease control and environmental health; epidemiology for public health; extended epidemiology; further statistics; genetic epidemiology; global burden of mental illness; health promotion; introduction to global health; palliative and end of life care in local and global contexts; public health ethics; public health research: international issues; qualitative research in health; resource allocation and health economics; sociology of health and illness; statistical modelling..

 Postgraduate Qualification (MPH)